HC Wainwright & Co. Reiterates Applied Dna Sciences (APDN) Buy Recommendation

 See our leaderboard of companies with the largest price target upside.

-The projected annual revenue for Applied Dna Sciences is 18MM, a decrease of 4.06%.
+The projected annual revenue for Applied Dna Sciences is 18MM, an increase of 5.46%.
 The projected annual non-GAAP EPS is -0.85.

 What is the Fund Sentiment?